-This was quite a journey.
 We've covered numerous topics and with this we are finalizing our Usability series.
-So, this is our conclusion, and we hope you've enjoyed all the parts of this series.
-Here, we are providing you with overview of all the topics we've prepared and covered in recent weeks.
+This is our conclusion, and we hope you've enjoyed the series.

 User testing, generally speaking, is a process during which an interviewer observes a user’s interaction with a product and, based on those observations, spots usability issues.

 Start by setting the goals that users should accomplish during the tests.
 These goals should be specific and measurable, should describe a complete activity and say what user should do, not how to do it.